apeunit/neueux/content/articles/01_addresses.md

 category: Blockchain UX
 featured_image: >-
   https://res.cloudinary.com/ape-unit/image/upload/v1628611403/neueux/media/articles/Frame16465%202037.png
-summary: "Addresses are one of the centerpieces of everything blockchain, and they typically look like this: 0x8eD92a86148723A980A408A1De2cFE746b056b24.
-An address is a user's unique identifier to which other users can send cryptocurrencies.
-Looking at the above address, anyone can see that it is not the most useful for everyday payments as it is not easy for humans to read or copy."
+summary: "Addresses are one of the centerpieces of everything blockchain.
+Looking at blockchain addresses, anyone can see that it is not the most optimal for everyday payments as it is not easy for humans to read or copy."
 date: 'August 9th, 2021'
 ---
 ## Addresses in the Internet